Thriving With ADHD SymposiumFeatured Presenters

 Counselor and Faculty Member, Cabrillo College

 Peggy Church has been a college counselor serving students with ADHD, learning disabilities, autism spectrum disorder, and other learning disabilities for over twenty years.
 Currently, she is a counselor and faculty member in the Accessibility Support Center at Cabrillo College.
 Previously, she was the Director of the Disability Resource Center at UCSC for over twelve years.
 During that time she built a strengths-based college success course and a peer mentoring program.
-She also enjoyed teaching study skills and counseling students with disabilities at San Jose State College, West Valley College, and Monterey Peninsula Cottage.
+She also enjoyed teaching study skills and counseling students with disabilities at San Jose State College, West Valley College, and Monterey Peninsula College.

 Deborah Smith is a local professional organizer dedicated to helping her clients achieve a less stressful environment through sustained order.
 Her goal is to find solutions which will enrich their day to day lives by establishing long term methods to reduce and control everyday clutter.
 She aims to create order where there is chaos.